elshamamokoena/elshamamokoena/README.md

 ### Upskilling journey:
   - Angular
   - TypeScript
-  - OAuth2 & OpenID Connect (Competent integration with .Net and JS based clients)
+  - OAuth2 & OpenID Connect
   - Technical writing (Competent)

 I can work with other technologies, such as PHP, Java, Node.Js and Python at a competent level, and highly malleable with new technologies.